notqmail/notqmail/INSTALL.maildir.md

 2. Sun's Network F_ail_u_re System

-Anyone who tells you that mail can be safely delivered in mbox format over NFS is pulling your leg---as explained above, mbox format is inherently unreliable even on a single machine.
+Anyone who tells you that mail can be safely delivered in mbox format over NFS is pulling your leg -- as explained above, mbox format is inherently unreliable even on a single machine.

 Anyway, NFS is the most unreliable computing environment ever invented,